Office: Room H3.33, third floor of the Humanities Building

 Aims and objectives

-This 30 CATS final-year Advanced Option module will examine the place of memory and memorialisation in relation to slavery and its aftermath in the Atlantic world.
-The commemorative events surrounding the two hundredth anniversary of the abolition of the British slave trade in 2007, along with current demands made for Western governments to apologise for past involvement in slavery and to pay reparations to the descendants of slaves, have shown the continuing significance of the memory of slavery.
+This final-year Advanced Option module will examine the place of memory and memorialisation in relation to slavery and its aftermath in the Atlantic world.
+The commemorative events surrounding the two hundredth anniversary of the abolition of the British slave trade in 2007, along with the demands made for Western governments and other institutions – including universities – to apologise for past involvement in slavery and to pay reparations to the descendants of enslaved people, have shown the continuing significance of the memory of slavery.
 However, this module will not only explore the construction of public memory about slavery (as well as forms of forgetting) as a twentieth and twenty-first century phenomenon, but consider how memory and memorialisation and have operated in the past.
-The module is in three parts: memory in the era of slavery; remembering slavery after emancipation; and remembering slavery today.
-In each case, individual and collective memories are examined through their expression in texts (such as slave narratives), speech and performances (such as oral cultures), and sites and landscapes (such as monuments and museums).
-Throughout, memory is considered as a means through which identities are understood and expressed, and as a contested realm of social and political struggle.
-The primary focus of the module is on the Caribbean, and how slavery in and slave-trading to the region are remembered in the UK.
-Comparative material will also be drawn from the USA, Brazil and West Africa.
+Throughout, individual and collective memories are examined through their expression in texts, sites and performances.
+Across the module, memory is considered as a means through which identities are understood and expressed, and as a contested realm of social and political struggle.
+The primary focus of the module is on the Caribbean, and how slavery in and slave-trading to the region are remembered in Europe, but it will also consider USA, Brazil and West Africa.
 The module uses historical work on memory and also attends to debates in related fields, such as sociology, cultural geography and the interdisciplinary field of ‘memory studies’.

 For more details, please see the module timetable.